crsherman/nodejs-poolController-mqtt/README.md

 ## What is nodejs-poolController-mqtt

+Version 1.1: added support for temperature values (Pool, Spa and Air) to be submitted via mqtt.

 nodejs-poolController-mqtt is an integration for the nodejs-poolController app.
 It allows the utilization of the mqtt protocol.
 For more details on mqtt vist [here](http://mqtt.org)

 This allows easy integration with other home automation softwares such as [node-red](https://nodered.org) and allows the development of a dashboard for use on a mobile phone such as the following: